Fudan-iGEM/2025-wiki/pages/education.md

-### ReDesign and Rebuild——The Synthesis: From Insights to Action
+### ReDesign and Rebuild -- The Synthesis: From Insights to Action

 Our educational framework was co-created with the community.
 Input from scholars, teachers, and students ensured it was both rigorous and practical.